After 2D, ARMOR launches responsible 3D printing

 Production and distribution of OWA 3D filaments: in France and worldwide

 Made of polystyrene (PS) – which is also a first in the field of 3D printing materials – OWA 3D filaments are made in France and Morocco.
 In Nantes, ARMOR’s Fablab will produce filaments made to order and to customers’ specifications.

-A team is already assigned to the project, including a sales & marketing manager and an industrial development and innovation manager, which will draw on the ARMOR’s R&D and industrial know-how.
+A team is already assigned to the project, including a sales & marketing manager and industrial development and innovation manager, which will draw on the ARMOR’s R&D and industrial know-how.

 OWA 3D filaments will be available through the conventional distribution channels in Europe, but also on other markets.
 At present, initial sales have already been made in Japan.
 ARMOR’s ambition in five years is to become the key player in environmentally responsible 3D filaments and thereby contribute to the company’s growth.

 With this new step in sustainable innovation, ARMOR’s corporate signature makes perfect sense.
 The group addresses a social issue, which concerns both consumers and businesses.
 Its strategy is to support a technology that encourages local manufacturing of products and the raw materials used to produce an object, with the aim of cutting carbon emissions.